joaopaulopmedeiros/leetcode-75-study-plan/README.md

 ### Time Complexity
 Way of showing how the runtime of a function increases as the size of input increases.

+How long it takes to complete a task.

+### Space Complexity
+It deals with the amount of memory taken up on the computer.

 <img src="./docs/algorithmic-complexity.png">

 ## References